andrewtarry/andrewtarry.github.io/tabs/about.md

 ## Contact me

+If you want to discuss a new project or an interesting technical problem then please reach out to me.

-The best way to contact me is via my [Linked profile](https://www.linkedin.com/in/andrew-tarry-53a14022/) or [Twitter](https://twitter.com/AndrewTarry3).
+The best way to contact me is via my [Linked profile](https://www.linkedin.com/in/andrew-tarry-53a14022/).

 ![AWS Developer](/assets/img/Developer-Associate.png)
 ![CITP](/assets/img/mbcs-citp-badge-sm.png)